Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 Desember 2024 12.26.25 UTC
+- WIB: Jumat, 20 Desember 2024 13.33.57 UTC
-- WITA: Jumat, 20 Desember 2024 13.26.25 UTC
+- WITA: Jumat, 20 Desember 2024 14.33.57 UTC
-- WIT: Jumat, 20 Desember 2024 14.26.25 UTC
+- WIT: Jumat, 20 Desember 2024 15.33.57 UTC

 Kutipan Inspiratif:
-"The only place you find success before work is in the dictionary."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: motivational
+Kategori: friendship